 These arguments were apparent as long ago as the early 1970s.
 For this reason, the Consultative Committee for Space Data Systems (CCSDS) was established to standardize space link protocols.
 Where appropriate, this ECSS Standard calls up CCSDS recommendations directly.

-Space communication engineering involves many different disciplines.
-The physical layers of wireless communications links are the preserve of RF or optical specialists, and wired links are the speciality of analogue electronics engineers.
-The electronic components that implement the communication services are designed and implemented by analogue and digital electronics engineers, and the design of the protocols used in the provision of services is entrusted to protocol experts.
-In many cases, the higher level services and protocols are implemented in software by specialized software engineers.
-Other ECSS Standards which are applicable to this discipline are called up within this Standard.

 Overall space communication

 Figure 4-1 shows an example of a configuration for a space communication system.